Wilson loops with neural networks: Applications and results

 Figure~\ref{fig:loop_correlator_comparison} presents the bare, normalized correlator from the final measurement for $r = 4$ and $r = 7$.
-We compare the results obtained from the neural network with those from Coulomb-gauge-fixed Wilson line correlators and plain Wilson loops.
-While the plain Wilson loops are affected by excited-state contamination at small $t$, the network correlators and Coulomb gauge Wilson lines appear nearly identical in a logarithmic plot, suggesting a dominant single exponential decay behavior.
+We compare the results obtained from the neural network with those from Coulomb-gauge-fixed Wilson-line correlators and plain Wilson loops.
+While the plain Wilson loops are affected by excited-state contamination at small $t$, the network correlators and Coulomb-gauge Wilson lines appear nearly identical in a logarithmic plot, suggesting a dominant single exponential decay behavior.
 For larger $t$, all three correlators exhibit the same decay rate, indicating that they represent the same ground state.
-Notably, especially in the $r = 7$ plot, the signal for the plain Wilson loops deteriorates more quickly than that of the neural-network Wilson loops and Coulomb gauge Wilson lines.
-In summary, our observations suggest that both the neural network and the Coulomb-gauge Wilson line correlator yield comparable results.
+Notably, especially in the $r = 7$ plot, the signal for the plain Wilson loops deteriorates more quickly than that of the neural-network Wilson loops and Coulomb-gauge Wilson lines.
+In summary, our observations suggest that both the neural network and the Coulomb-gauge Wilson-line correlator yield comparable results.

 Next, we analyze the effective masses of the correlators defined by the following equation: